When users seek silent weapons, they usually seek anything that can be fitted with a suppressor.

 Nevertheless, there are a couple of weapons that are “silent” in their own way if you think about it.
 They won’t provide customers the same sense of satisfaction as firing a suppressed rifle or handgun all day, but a few rounds from one of them won’t “ring your ears” – and some are even quieter than an air rifle.

-- Why Should You Have a Quiet Gun?
+- What Is a Quiet Gun and Why Should You Have a Quiet Gun?

-- Best 7 Quiet Guns & Their Reviews
+- Best 7 Quiet Guns That Do Not Need a Suppressor? & Their Reviews

 A quiet gun is such a gun that produces less sounds as compared to other guns while using it for self-defense purposes.
 When you fire with a quieter gun, you will draw less attention to yourself and may perhaps go unnoticed.